 What is the weirdest thing you ever did for your dog?

-Kimberly, over at Keep the Tail Wagging, wrote a post 11 Ridiculous Things I Do for My Dogs.
-As I keep going through the memories of my time with Jasmine, it got me thinking about the whackiest thing I ever did for her.
+Over at Keep the Tail Wagging, Kimberly wrote a post 11 Ridiculous Things I Do for My Dogs.
+I went through the memories of my time with Jasmine, I thought about the whackiest thing I ever did for her.

 The weirdest thing I did for my dog

-It was back when Jasmine’s body was secretly struggling with a number of undiagnosed issues.
+It was back when Jasmine’s body was secretly struggling with several undiagnosed issues.

 Not for the lack of trying on our part, I must add.
-She was generally happy and active.
+Jasmine was generally happy and active.
 While things looked pretty much ok on the outside, though, inside her body was struggling with things.
-In spite of her vets at the time not finding anything, I felt something wasn’t right.
+Despite her vets at the time not finding anything, I felt something wasn’t right.
 And Jasmine felt the same way.